Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Stage 1 — Corner Bubbles (Early Warning)

-A small watery or iridescent patch appears in one or two corners of the screen.
+A small watery or iridescent patch appears in one or two corners.
 Visibility is still fine and touch works normally.
-This is the ideal time to act.
+This is the ideal time to act — lowest cost, all components can be saved.

 S2